NEW PROGRAM COURSES AND FEATURES! SEE BELOW!

 - Four semester/20 month program as a full-time graduate student

 - First semester at Concordia University in Portland, OR

-- Students can choose to focus on their area of interest: Global NGO/Non-profit Leadership, International Education, Refugees/Stateless Societies, Global Health, Women's Empowerment, LGBTQ Rights Worldwide, Conservation and the Environment....this program accommmodates all of these interest areas, and more, with a unique and powerful blend of academic coursework and hands-on experience in three countries.
+- Students can choose to focus on their area of interest: International Development Policy, Global NGO/Non-profit Leadership, International Education, Refugees/Stateless Societies, Global Health, Women's Empowerment, LGBTQ Rights Worldwide, Conservation and the Environment....this program accommmodates all of these interest areas, and more, with a unique and powerful blend of academic coursework and hands-on experience in three countries.

 - 36 credits total minimum required for degree.
 Students can take up to 40 semester credits with no additional charge.

-- Annual program fee is $32,000, complete program fee is $64,000.
+- Per Semester program fee is $16,250.
+Complete program fee is $65,000.

-The IPSL graduate program qualifies for federal financial aid (FAFSA).
+General Assistance for students - The IPSL graduate program qualifies for federal financial aid (FAFSA).
 Students may also apply for Grad Plus loans through the federal government to cover tuition and living expenses.